acik-software/Portfolio-Template/README.md

 # Portfolio-Template
-This is an HTML template for a portfolio website.
-Anyone can use it by just adding different information.
-We will also build an app that allow to print out the code using a GUI.
+HTML templates for a portfolio website.
+We will add a script to generate HTML files for your site given the necessary input.